 You can pass the remaining gravy at the table in case anyone wants to add more.
 (And they will.
 Or at least I will.)

-How to Get This Chicken on the Table Even Faster
+How to Get This Meal on the Table Even Faster

 You’ll cut your frying time by about 4 minutes, and on a busy weeknight, every minute counts!

 I hope you enjoy this taste of my childhood.
 Enjoy!

 More Favorite Chicken Recipes

 Digging the idea of the fried cutlets?
 Try these easy and comforting chicken recipes on for size!